 3. C2 communication data can be now transmitted over the established unicast link.
 The UAV-C sends the C2 data using its own Layer-2 ID as the source Layer-2 ID and UAV's Layer-2 ID as the destination Layer-2 ID for this unicast link.
 Similarly, the UAV uses its own Layer-2 ID as the source Layer-2 ID and the UAV-C's Layer-2 ID as the destination Layer-2 ID when sending C2 communication data to the UAV-C.

-6.1.3.3 C2 communication over P5 in E-UTRA

-Editor's note: To be updated.

 6.1.4 Impacts on Services, Entities, and Interfaces